Skip to content

 The important implementation detail is that Detect is already a multi-model stage:

-• comic-text-detector produces a per-pixel text probability map.
+• comic-text-detector-seg produces a per-pixel text probability map that becomes the cleanup mask.

 • YuzuMarker.FontDetection estimates font and color hints for later rendering.

-That split is why Koharu can use one model to decide where text belongs on the page and another to decide which exact pixels should be removed.
+That split lets Koharu use one model to reason about page structure and another to decide which exact pixels should be removed.

 What each stage produces